 Why: They do things differently in Berkeley.
 Prepare to trade swings and slides for hammers and nails and paint.
 Kids build their own forts or modern take-home art at this playground that could be mistaken for an artful junkyard.
 Bring exrta clothes; kids get dirty!

 What: Frog Park

 Why: San Francisco’s sister city isn’t known for its green spaces, but this park’s two whimsical wooden play areas are part of a green way built in 2001.

 The 2-to-5 set will like Redondo playground (Redondo Street and Clarke Street near Telegraph and 51st Street) while 5-to-12-year-olds will prefer Hardy Playground (Hardy Circle off of Miles Street, near Claremont Ave.)

 What: Giorgi Park

 Where: Sonoma (540 University Street, Healdsburg)

 Why: This rolling green playground has plenty of opportunities for swinging, swirling and climbing, with different areas for different age groups.
-It’s a nice respite from Sonoma’s sometimes too-grown-up focus on food and wine.
+They’ll be more likely to let you visit a winery after they’ve gotten some ya-yas out.

 What: Pier 39 Playground